ivan-karaivanov/Creative-Design-Website/README.md

 # Creative Design Website

 This project showcases a creative design website built using HTML, CSS, and JavaScript.
-It features an interactive user interface displaying various food items such as pancakes, cupcakes, hummus, hamburgers, salmon, and vegetables.
+It features an interactive user board, a customer contact section, and lastly, a section devoted to the dev team.

 ## Usage